 - Add 1/8 teaspoon powdered red pepper (cayenne).

 - Mix seasoning with other ingredients thoroughly.

-- Place 1/2 – 3/4 cup of a 60/40 mixture of diced extra firm tofu and drained beans in a medium size microwave-safe bowl, sprinkle on some seasoning if you want (chili powder is best), cover, and microwave on high for 1 – 1 1/2 minutes.
-Drain afterwards if needed.
+- Place 1/2 – 3/4 cup of a 60/40 mixture of diced extra firm tofu and drained beans in a medium-size microwave-safe bowl, sprinkle on some seasoning if you want (chili powder work well), cover, and microwave on high for 1 – 1 1/2 minutes.
+Drain afterward if needed.
 Notes: (1) Cooking to warm is optional.
 (2) Adding seasoning is optional.
-(3) Liquid seasonings are not recommended as they make the recipe watery.

 - Add warm tofu and bean preparation.

-- Add 5-7 (based on size) cherry or grape tomatoes on top.
+- Add 5-7 (based on size) cherry or grape tomatoes.

-I usually make about 5-7 servings at one time and place it in a large storage container.
-I make that many servings because I eat it for lunch and frequently for dinner as well.
-I put everything in the container except the olive oil, vinegar, tofu, and beans.
+I usually make about 5-7 servings at one time and place them in a large storage container.
+I put everything in the container “except” the spices, olive oil, vinegar, tofu, and beans.
 I add these ingredients as I make each individual serving.

-When I prepare this multi day supply, the largest quantity ingredient is the white cabbage.
+When I prepare this multiple-day supply, the largest quantity ingredient is the white cabbage.
 Then I just estimate the quantity amounts for the remaining ingredients.
-Overtime I’ve gotten pretty good at filling up the container with just the right amounts of each ingredient.
+Over time I’ve gotten pretty good at filling up the container with just the right amounts of each ingredient.

 Here’s a downloadable copy of this recipe.
-It is in a PDF format.
+It is in PDF format.
 You’ll need Adobe Reader to view and make a copy of it.
 To download a FREE copy of this software, go to Adobe.com.
-Downloads come from my publishing website, Propel Publications.com.

 Download a copy of this recipe here: Veggie Delight Lunch Bowl